bpmn-os/bpmnos-engine/docs/md/token_flow_logic/token_flow_logic_subprocesses.md

 at the @ref BPMN::EventSubProcess::startEvent "start event" of each @ref BPMN::EventSubProcess "event subprocess" (excluding those having a @ref BPMN::CompensateStartEvent "compensate start event"), and at each @ref BPMN::BoundaryEvent "boundary event" (excluding @ref BPMN::CompensateBoundaryEvent "compensate boundary events").
 These tokens inherit the @ref BPMNOS::Execution::Token::status "status attributes" of the (ad-hoc) subprocess  token.
 Furthermore,
 the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::BUSY "BUSY".

 @attention All operators provided for @ref BPMN::SubProcess "subprocesses" and @ref BPMNOS::Model::SequentialAdHocSubProcess "ad-hocsubprocesses" must be instantaneous, i.e., they must not change the timestamp.
 @par
 @note @ref BPMN::SubProcess "Subprocesses" must have a unique @ref BPMN::UntypedStartEvent "blank start event".
 @par
 @note @ref BPMNOS::Model::SequentialAdHocSubProcess "Ad-hocsubprocesses" must not contain any start event and any flow node without incoming sequence flows is considered to be a @par
 @note @ref BPMN::EventSubProcess "Event-subprocesses" must have a unique @ref BPMN::TypedStartEvent "typed start event".
 @ref BPMN::Process::startNodes "start node".
 @par
 @attention A failure occurring at this stage can not yet be caught by an @ref BPMN::EventSubProcess "event subprocess" with an @ref BPMN::ErrorStartEvent "error start event".

 ### BUSY

 A token remains in @ref BPMNOS::Execution::Token::State::BUSY "BUSY" state until the process
 - is terminated due to an uncaught failure,
 - is interrupted by an interrupting boundary event, or
 - the last active token within the scope has completed without failure.

 While the token is in @ref BPMNOS::Execution::Token::State::BUSY "BUSY" state, the @ref BPMNOS::Execution::Token::status "token status" may be updated due to an escalation raised downstream by an @ref BPMN::EscalationThrowEvent "escalation event".
-If the token resides at a (ad-hoc) subprocess which is the  @ref BPMNOS::Model::SequentialAdHoCSubProcess::performer "performer" of a @ref BPMNOS::Model::SequentialAdHocSubProcess "sequential ad-hoc subprocess", the @ref BPMNOS::Execution::Token::status "token status" is also updated whenever a token exits a child activity of the @ref BPMNOS::Model::SequentialAdHocSubProcess "sequential ad-hoc subprocess".
+If the token resides at a (ad-hoc) subprocess which is the  @ref BPMNOS::Model::SequentialAdHocSubProcess::performer "performer" of a @ref BPMNOS::Model::SequentialAdHocSubProcess "sequential ad-hoc subprocess", the @ref BPMNOS::Execution::Token::status "token status" is also updated whenever a token exits a child activity of the @ref BPMNOS::Model::SequentialAdHocSubProcess "sequential ad-hoc subprocess".

 When an uncaught failure is raised within the scope of the (ad-hoc) subprocess, the @ref BPMNOS::Execution::Token::status "status" of the (ad-hoc) subprocess token is set to the @ref BPMNOS::Execution::Token::status "status" of the token raising the failure.